ec2604/ec2604.github.io/_posts/2023-05-22-contrabar.md

 max_{\pi} J(\pi) \mathbb{E}_{\mathcal{R},\mathcal{P}} \mathbb{E}_{\pi} \left[ r(s_t,a_t) \right]
 \end{aligned}$$

-The optimal solution $\pi^{*}$ is termed the Bayes-optimal solution.
+The optimal solution $$\pi^{*}$$ is termed the Bayes-optimal solution.
 This solution must take into account the prior over the MDPs as well as the stochasticity of the sampled reward and transition functions.